 5. Use a Notecard to Make Your Goals Physical

-If your goals aren’t monetary in nature but you’re still looking for a way to make your images more grounded in the real world, consider writing your aspirations down on a notecard.
+Knowing how to visualize better is no easy feat.
+If your goals aren’t monetary in nature, but you’re still looking for a way to make your images more grounded in the real world, consider writing your aspirations down on a notecard.

 Again, put these notecards where they’ll be seen regularly to consistently remind you of their existence.

 This is one of the visualization techniques best applied as a way to mitigate stress and anxiety.
 If you frequently find yourself overwhelmed or unable to perform when trying to accomplish something, consider coming up with a “happy place” you can visit and use as a method to destress.
 Doing this tip will let you realize the power of visualization.